Tanz0rz/haxe-fmod/docs/getting-started.md

 ## 5. Play something

 Banks load from `assets/fmod/Desktop` by default.
 [Banks and settings](guides/banks-and-settings.md) shows how to change that.
-With `Master.bank` and `Master.strings.bank` in that folder, the facade is ready to use.
+With `Master.bank` and `Master.strings.bank` in that folder, the helper class is ready to use.

 === "HaxeFlixel"